nevdelap/ned/README.md

 # Machine Setup To Build Ned

 * Install rust as per: https://www.rust-lang.org/en-US/install.html
-* Install docker as per: https://docs.docker.com/install/linux/docker-ce/ubuntu/

 # Build Ned

-### To build for the current platform.
-(Last tested on Ubuntu 17.10 with Rust 1.24.1.)
+### To build for the current Linux platform.

+Last tested on Ubuntu 17.10 with Rust 1.24.1.

 ```
 cd ned